Eunjae-hash/Eunjae-hash/README.md

 ## Hi, I'm Eunjae 👋

-I'm an undergraduate at UNLV studying Biological Sciences, passionate in fields like machine learning and biomedical research.
+I'm an undergraduate at UNLV studying Biological Sciences, passionate about fields like machine learning and biomedical research.
 I build and apply  ML models across neuroimaging, genomics, and cancer biology.

 🔬 **What I work on:**
 - Deep learning for Alzheimer's disease classification from MRI